opensearch-project/ansible-playbook/README.md

 A community repository for Ansible Playbook of OpenSearch Project.

-## Single node OpenSearch Installation with Dashboards
+## OpenSearch Installation with Dashboards

 This ansible playbook supports the following,